fpsvogel/reading/doc/csv-format.md

 DNF p105 📕Utopia|336
 ```

 What the parser actually understands from `DNF <amount>` is simply the amount of progress made, with a bare `DNF` defaulting to no progress.
-Progress can also be indicated with amounts on their own, so the following examples give the exact same output as the above:
+That means progress can also be indicated with amounts on their own; the following examples give the exact same output as the above:

 ```
 \Title|Length